14 Generative AI in Geospatial Data Science

 ])

-# Discriminator Model
+# Simple Discriminator Model for 28x28 grayscale images

 = Sequential([

-discriminator 64, kernel_size=3, activation='relu', input_shape=(28,28,1)),
+discriminator 64, kernel_size=3, activation='relu', input_shape=(28, 28, 1)),

 Conv2D(